sindresorhus/np/readme.md

 - `packageManager` - Set the package manager to be used.
 Defaults to the [`packageManager`](https://nodejs.org/api/packages.html#packagemanager) or [`devEngines.packageManager`](https://docs.npmjs.com/cli/v11/configuring-npm/package-json#devengines) field in package.json, so only use if you can't update package.json for some reason.
 - `provenance` - Publish with [npm provenance statements](https://docs.npmjs.com/generating-provenance-statements) (`false` by default).
 Requires npm 9.5.0+ and a supported CI environment (GitHub Actions or GitLab CI/CD).
 - `remote` - Git remote to push tags and commits to.
 Useful when publishing from a fork where `origin` is your fork and `upstream` is the main repository.
+- `stage` - Use [staged publishing](https://docs.npmjs.com/staged-publishing) (`false` by default).
+Instead of going live immediately, the version is uploaded to a staging queue and `np` prints the `stage approve` command to run when you're ready to promote it (which requires 2FA and can be done later, for example from your phone or npmjs.com).
+Only supported with npm and pnpm, and only for packages that already exist on the registry.

 For example, this configures `np` to use `unit-test` as a test script, and to use `dist` as the subdirectory to publish: